vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 ### 2: Report message button
 You should start by enabling your users to report email messages from the attack simulation using the built-in Report button, which is required for this training.
 If you haven’t already, [activate the built-in Report button](https://learn.microsoft.com/en-us/defender-office-365/submissions-user-reported-messages-custom-mailbox?view=o365-worldwide#use-the-microsoft-defender-portal-to-configure-user-reported-settings).

-> If you are still using the Microsoft Report Message or Report Phishing add-ins, consider [transitioning to the built-in report button](https://learn.microsoft.com/en-us/defender-office-365/submissions-users-report-message-add-in-configure).
+> **NOTE**: If you are still using the Microsoft Report Message or Report Phishing add-ins, consider [transitioning to the built-in report button](https://learn.microsoft.com/en-us/defender-office-365/submissions-users-report-message-add-in-configure).
 These add-ins have security vulnerabilities that make them unsafe for your organization and will be deprecated over time.

 Reported messages appear in the [User Reported](https://security.microsoft.com/reportsubmission?viewid=user) section of the Submissions page, your reporting mailbox, and are visible in the simulation report.